Author: Rosaria Daniela Scattarella

 ==============================

 The system uses a carefully designed system prompt that forces the AI to rely exclusively on the provided earthquake data.
-It strictly prohibits the use of external knowledge or assumptions.
+It strictly prohibits using external knowledge or assumptions.

 If the necessary information is not present in the input dataset, the system will explicitly respond with a refusal phrase such as: